Rental Property Injury Lawyers QLD

 4. Future and past support and care

-It’s crucial to remember that the worth of your compensation will be specific to you and your situation.
-Furthermore, you should know that two accident victims with comparable injuries will obtain different compensation payouts.
+The value of a compensation payout is specific to you and your situation.
+Hence, two accident victims with comparable injuries will obtain different lump sum settlements.

 What is a Landlord's Duty of Care?

 Queensland landlords must take reasonable steps to ensure a safe living environment in their rental property.
-Hence, the duties of a landlord include scheduling routine building inspections and employing professional tradespeople to undertake repairs as soon as they become necessary.
+Hence, the duties of a landlord include:

 • Broken or uneven floors